Suction Lysimeters - Leachate Collection

 - Cover lysimeter flasks with parafilm to reduce particulate contamination during transport to field.

-- Place flasks in boxes and transport to field.
-The center flasks will need to be inverted in order to fit 6 flasks in a box.
-Each lysimeter will have specific flask to be used for leachate collection.
+- Place flasks in storage boxes and transport to field.
+Invert the center flasks to fit 6 flasks per box.
+Each lysimeter has a specific flask to be used for leachate collection.

-- Create a vacuum of 38 cm Hg with hand pump.
+- Create a vacuum of 38 cm Hg, as measured on the pump gauge.

 - Record time and date of evacuation.

-- After 24 hours collect flasks in same order as evacuated.
+- After 24 hours, flasks are collected in the same order as evacuated.

-- Remove stopper and place parafilm over flask opening.
-Place flasks in boxes right side up for transport back to lab.
+- Securely cover the flask opening with parafilm.
+Place flasks in the storage boxes right side up for transport back to lab.

-- Freeze leachate samples for analysis and archive.
+- Freeze leachate samples for analysis and/or archival.

-During freezing temperatures, the leachate in the Erlenmeyer flasks may freeze and crack the glass flasks.
-This may be avoided by tilting the flasks in the cooler so the leachate can freeze and expand across the length of the flask.
+Note: During freezing temperatures, the leachate in the Erlenmeyer flasks may freeze and crack the glass.
+This may be avoided by tilting flasks in the enclosures so the leachate can expand across the length of the flask as it freezes.